sagemathinc/cocalc_tutorial/handson/HandsOn.md

 - Familiarity with the use of command line (very basic) and git.

 ## Goals
-* Learn what SMC offers in terms of course management and how it can make your lectures better
+* Learn what CoCalc offers in terms of course management and how it can make your lectures better.

-* Create a fully operational project that. could be used as a template for future courses.
+* Create a fully operational project that could be used as a template for future courses.